ariel-frischer/RA.Aid-swe-bench/README.md

 This `model_patch` will be used later by `swe-bench` to evaluate if the prediction solved the problem statement.

 * You may want to modify `MAX_THREADS` which determines how many agents run in parallel located in `swe_lite_ra_aid/config.py`.
-* The `RepoManager` handles cloning, dependency installation, and caching for each problem repo.
+* The `RepoManager` handles cloning, dependency installation, and caching venvs for each problem repo.

 ### 2. Evaluate predictions and generate a report: